ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 SAP S/4HANA Cloud Private Edition is the software in the RISE with SAP on IBM Power Virtual Server service that holds the client’s mission critical data and business processes.
 SAP Enterprise Cloud Services (ECS) provides a managed private environment with multi-layer defense in depth architecture handling infrastructure and technical managed services in line with their Service Level Agreement (SLA).

-SAP S/4HANA Cloud Private Edition is a single-tenant managed private environment for clients where SAP creates a separate account IBM Cloud Account in their IBM Cloud Enterprise Account for each customer.
+SAP S/4HANA Cloud Private Edition is a single-tenant managed private environment for clients where SAP creates a separate IBM Cloud Account in their IBM Cloud Enterprise Account for each customer.
 The application and database virtual server instances are solely dedicated to a single client.

 The following table describes the high-level responsibilities for RISE with SAP on IBM Power Virtual Server: